-What is the Kjeldahl method of nitrogen test?
+What is the Kjeldahl Method for Nitrogen Determination?

-Nitrogen determination has a long history in analytical chemistry.
+Nitrogen determination has a long-standing history in analytical chemistry.

-Johan Kjeldahl first introduced the Kjeldahl method in 1883 at a meeting of the Danish Chemical Society.
+The Kjeldahl method was first introduced in 1883 by Johan Kjeldahl during a meeting of the Danish Chemical Society.

-While studying proteins during malt production, he developed a method of determining nitrogen content that was faster and more accurate than any method available at the time.
+At the time, Johan Kjeldahl was the laboratory manager at Carlsberg and was tasked with scientifically studying beer production processes.
+While investigating proteins during malt production, he developed a method to determine nitrogen content that was faster and more accurate than existing techniques.

 Portrait of Danish Chemist Johan Kjeldahl (1849-1900) by Otto Haslund (1842-1917) Original color painting located in the boardroom of the Carlsberg Laboratory, Copenhagen.
 Photo: Wikimedia Commons.